gfnogueira/coffeescript-brew/README.md

-# ☕️ coffeescript-brew
+# 🍺 coffeescript-brewdevlog

-Welcome to `coffeescript-brew` — a cozy little space where I experiment with CoffeeScript and keep my learning journey brewing.
-This repository is part of my `*-brew` series, a set of playful and focused repos for exploring different programming languages and tools, one cup at a time.
+Welcome to `coffeescript-brewdevlog` — a casual coding bar where I experiment with CoffeeScript and log my learning process.
+This repo is part of the `*-brewdevlog` series — a playful and focused set of repositories for learning programming languages, one sip at a time.

 ---

-## 📖 What is CoffeeScript?
+## 🧬 What is CoffeeScript?

 CoffeeScript is a little language that compiles into JavaScript.
-It offers a more elegant syntax with less boilerplate, making it fun to write clean and readable code.
+It simplifies the syntax and removes boilerplate, making your code cleaner and more expressive.

 More info: [https://coffeescript.org](https://coffeescript.org)

 ---

-## 💡 What you'll find here
+## 🍻 What's Brewing in This Repo

-This repo is a collection of bite-sized experiments and snippets in CoffeeScript, including:
+Inside you'll find small and focused CoffeeScript experiments, such as:

-- ✅ Syntax exploration and basics
+- ✅ Syntax and language basics
-- ⚡️ Functional examples and logic exercises
+- 🧪 Functional programming and mini projects
-- 📈 Tiny CLI tools or browser experiments
+- 🛠️ CLI and browser-side test cases
-- ⚒️ Transpiling CoffeeScript to JS
+- 🔄 Transpilation and comparison with JS

-Everything is kept simple, clean, and easy to follow.
+Each file is an independent micro-batch of learning.

 ---

-## 📦 Getting Started
+## 🚀 Getting Started

 Make sure you have Node.js installed.
 Then:

 ```bash
 npm install -g coffeescript
 ```

-To run a file:
+To run a `.coffee` file:

 ```bash
 coffee filename.coffee
 ```

-To compile to JavaScript:
+To compile it to JavaScript:

 ```bash
 coffee -c filename.coffee
 ```

 ---

-## 🧵 Brew Philosophy
+## 💭 Philosophy of the Brew

-This isn't about production code.
-It's about:
+This repo is not production-grade code — it's about:

-- Curiosity over completeness
+- 🧠 Learning by brewing code
-- Learning by doing
+- 🧪 Testing flavors of syntax
-- Having fun while it brews ☕️
+- 💡 Having fun with functional discovery

 ---

-## 🌟 License
+## 📜 License

-MIT License.
-Brew freely.
+MIT License — brew, share, and remix freely.

 ---

-Happy coding!
+Cheers to learning something new!

-> "Just brew it." ☕️
+> "Brew your code.
+Code your brew." 🍺